The time to say thank you is here

 - Always easy to approach and easy to contact

-- Signposts students to appropriate departments/agencies and contacts students to find out if the issue has been sorted
+- Signposts students to appropriate departments and checks in to see if the issue has been sorted

-- Encourages students to take part in extra curricula activities and work placements
+- Encourages students to take part in extra curricular activities and work placements

-- Builds a strong rapport with students and regularly checks in with them to see how they are progressing.
+- Builds a strong rapport with students and regularly checks in on progress

 Staff Award for Championing Diversity at the University

-- Leads by example and inspires both staff and students to continually improving experience and diversity.
+- Leads by example and inspires both staff and students to continually improve experience and diversity

 - Encourages a greater understanding of all communities

-- Strives to get to know students as individuals, so that they can tailor their learning to their needs
+- Strives to get to know students as individuals so learning can be tailored to needs

-- Will go the extra mile to ensure students take every opportunity they can from the placement experience
+- Goes the extra mile to ensure students take every opportunity from the placement experience

-- Motivates and inspires students to reach their potential by using their own expertise to add valuable experiences, to enhance students' learning.
+- Motivates and inspires students to reach their potential by adding valuable experiences to enhance learning

-- Are easy to approach if a student is experiencing any difficulties, offering a safe space to discuss individual needs.
+- Easy to approach, offering a safe space to discuss individual needs